econ-ark/REMARK/README.md

 Types of content include (see below for elaboration):

 1. Explorations
    * Use the Econ-ARK/HARK toolkit to demonstrate some set of modeling ideas
 1. Replications
    * Attempts to replicate the results of published papers written using other tools
 1. Reproductions
    * Code that reproduces the results of some paper that was originally written using the toolkit

+## Mandatory Content

+Every remark should have the following content (described in more detail in sections below):
+1. `do_all.py`
+    * This should be at the root level of the directory
+1. In `Code/Python` an eponymous Jupyter Notebook
+    * For example, `Code/Python/BufferStockTheory.ipynb`
+1. In the REMARKs directory, an eponymous markdown file with a brief description
+    * For example, `REMARKs/BufferStockTheory.md`
+1. In the REMARKs directory, an eponymous bibtex file containing a reference
+    * For example, `REMARKs/BufferStockTheory.bib`

 ## `do_[].py`

-A common feature of all of the content here is that the root level of each directory should contain a file or files beginning with the word `do` and ending with a `.py` extension.
+Each REMARK directory should contain a file or files beginning with the word `do` and ending with a `.py` extension.
 The only such file that is absolutely required is `do_all.py.` If executing everything in the code takes more than a few minutes, there should also be a `do_min.py.` Other files that are intermediate between `do_min` and `do_all` are optional.

 * `do_min.py` should produce the minimal set of results that might be useful
    * The most important definition of _minimal_ is that `do_min.py` files should execute in at most a minute or two on a mid-range laptop computer